MICHELIN Guide Restaurants in Toronto & Region

 Read MoreAbout the MICHELIN Guide

 The iconic MICHELIN Guide showcases incredible dining experiences in culinary destinations.
-First created in 1900 as a guide for motorists exploring the French countryside, the guide has expanded to over 35 countries, awarding more than 3,275 of its prestigious stars to top restaurants around the globe.
-Toronto now joins the ranks, adding 14 stars and Canada as a destination on the MICHELIN Guide map.
+First created in 1900 as a guide for motorists exploring the French countryside, the guide has expanded to over 35 countries, awarding more than 3,275 of its prestigious Stars to top restaurants around the globe.
+Toronto joins the ranks for the fourth year in the row, adding 16 Stars and Canada as a destination on the MICHELIN Guide map.

 How the MICHELIN Guide Selection Works